JustTemmie/steam-presence/README.md

 set an URL to the image you want to use, and a text that will appear when hovering over the icon.

 # Python
-python3.8 or higher is required.
+only tested on python3.8 and higher.

 run `python3 -m pip install -r requirements.txt` to install all the dependencies